Jeremiah-Freeman/Angular2-meal-tracker/README.md

 There are no known bugs.

+## How to view Instructions

+- clone down repo from github ( "https://github.com/jaythinkshappiness/Angular2-meal-tracker" )
+    - cd in to repo
+        - git init
+        - install the CLI (in or out of folder) - (npm install -g @angular/cli)
+        - ng s(serve) --open

 ## Support and contact details

 If you notice bugs or would like to contribute in any way please contact me at jaythinkshappiness@gmail.com